The History of Harvey Cedars

 Lee operated another booming business at his end of town: pound fishing.
 Lee had operated a fish restaurant near New York's Fulton Fish Market, then became a wholesaler in Philadelphia.
 By 1900 he had two fish pounds in operation off High Point, two and four miles offshore.
 He employed 32 husky, strong men and housed them on a seasonal basis in a row of tiny cottages on 76th Street.
 The men topped 6 feet, 200 pounds, necessary to power the boats through the surf and haul the heavy nets, but the cottages were so small they got the nickname "petrel's nests".
 The two remaining "petrel's nests" were joined into one, which hugs the Boulevard just across from the Borough Hall.
 Lee paid $25,000 for the land and in 1887 built his home, still standing on the north side of what is now Lee Avenue.
 Two of the cottages he built to rent for $50 a season also survive on Lee Avenue.

 The train was the key to this development: Kinsey shipped tightly-packed bales of eelgrass and Lee barrels of weakfish, croakers, butterfish, flounder and bass to metropolitan markets.
 And the train brought the first tourists.
 Ed Merchant, still living in town, remembers, "We quivered in anticipation of that magic aroma that meant seashore: salt breeze, new-cut marsh hay, sun-dried eelgrass and overripe clam shells left too long in the sun.
 Not to everybody's taste, but for us it was the perfume of summer."
 In 1886, the first train into town was a one-car combination engine, passenger and freight owned by the Lee and Fenimore Train Co., painted various shades of yellow and dubbed the Yellow Jacket.
 By 1906 a longer summer passenger train was brought in but the schedule was erratic at best, and not a very rapid transit.
 Carlyle Stevens told the story, "We were coming along between Surf City and Harvey Cedars and there were no stops.
 My buddy and I were playing football in the empty baggage car and the ball got tossed off the train so he jumped off, picked up the ball and hopped back in.
 He could run faster than the train".
 The small, cedar shake-covered High Point station was located about where the borough hall is today.
-It was moved and is now the second floor of a house on Mallard Lane.
+It was moved to Mallard Lane and eventually demolished.
 The Harvey Cedars station, little more than a covered platform, was near Atlantic Avenue.

 Steady Growth in the Twenties and Thirties